districtr/districtr/docs/06charts/populationbarchart.md

 - Function `barLength(d, maxValue)` takes a datapoint's proportion of its `maxValue` and scales it to global constant `width`.
 - The max display value is not necessarily the max data value.
-According to function `maxDisplayValue(population)` may be the max data value or twice the ideal population value.
+According to function the `maxDisplayValue(population)` may be the max data value or twice the ideal population value.
 - The following global consts are defined as display parameters
    - `defaultHeight`, standard height of the chart
    - `width`, standard width of the chart